-To establish a TCP/IP session for the switch through the IBM Flex System Chassis Management Module (CMM), complete the following steps.
+To establish a TCP/IP session for the switch through the management module, complete the following steps:

-1. Log on to the IBM Flex System Chassis Management Module (CMM) CLI as described in the User's Guide or Command Line Interface Reference Guide for the CMM.
+- Log on to the management module as described in the User's Guide or Command Line Interface Reference Guide for your advanced management module.
 If necessary, obtain the IP address of the management module from your system administrator.

-Note: The User ID and Password fields are case-sensitive.
+The management-module window opens. - Note: The User ID and Password fields are case-sensitive.
 Type your information in uppercase letters only.
 To maintain system security, change your password after you log on for the first time.
-The default User ID is USERID, and the default password is PASSWORD (where the sixth character is the number zero, not the letter O).

-- 2. From the I/O Module Tasks menu, click Configuration. - 3.
+The default User ID is USERID, and the default password is PASSWORD (where the sixth character is the number zero, not the letter O). - 2.
+From the I/O Module Tasks menu, click Configuration. - 3.
 In the I/O Module Configuration area, click the bay number that corresponds to the location of the switch that you installed. - 4.
 In the IP address field in the New Static IP Configuration area, type the new TCP/IP address of the switch; then, click Save.